jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 # 5. Signed URL / Signed Cookies

-- You want to distribute paid shared content to premium users over the world.
+- We want to distribute paid shared content to premium users over the world.
 - To **Restrict Viewer Access**, we can create a CloudFront Signed URL / Cookie.
 - How long should the URL be valid for?
   - Shared content (movie, music): Make it short (a few minutes).
-  - Private content (private to the user): You can make it last for years.
+  - Private content (private to the user): We can make it last for years.
 - Signed URL = access to individual files (one signed URL per file).
 - Signed Cookies = access to multiple files (one signed cookie for many files).